 Don’t let the white hair fool you.
 While it’s true that Marc has logged more years on the career path than any of his fellow Ravens, the color of his mane is hereditary and began its inevitable descent to its current pigmentless state back in his late twenties.
 As the old saying goes, you shouldn’t judge a book by its cover, and Marc puts that principle into regular practice by leading a team of volunteers that serve a hot breakfast to the homeless in downtown Birmingham each month--resulting in over 20,000 meals served to date.

 When it comes to marketing communications, there’s no part of the lead generation ecosystem that Marc doesn’t find worth trying, testing, and optimizing to achieve the maximum result possible.
-That holds true for both B2B and B2C campaigns, especially when it involves data based marketing tactics the utilize predictive modeling to promote sales growth, increase cross-selling, lower acquisition costs, or boost profitability.
+That holds true for both B2B and B2C campaigns, especially when it involves data based marketing tactics that utilize predictive modeling to promote sales growth, increase cross-selling, lower acquisition costs, or boost profitability.
 And he’s been able to put those strategies and tactics into practice for a wide range of companies including venture-funded startups, multiple Fortune 1000 firms and nationally-ranked healthcare insurers and providers.

 “Throughout my career I’ve sought to learn something useful about as many channels of communication as possible.
 That journey began with a journalism degree and progressed to traditional advertising and on through the rise of digital marketing.
 My real passion lies in the exploration of what motivates someone to choose one channel over another, or in combination with others, when looking to purchase a product or service.”